 Diane Swanson, executive director of the Pratt Nature Center, said, “The best part about Give Local for us was that New Milford organizations were encouraging each other, helping each other and even giving to each other.
 ‘A rising tide lifts all boats’ as the saying goes, and we wanted the tide of giving to lift up all New Milford-based nonprofits by encouraging more residents to give this year in any amount they could.”

 Total dollars raised for each of the participating nonprofits can be viewed on the leaderboard of the Give Local Greater Waterbury and Litchfield Hills website at www.GiveLocalCCF.org.
-Leading organizations by the end of the campaign (which concluded at 7 p.m. on April 25) included:
+Grand Prizes were awarded through the generosity of the Ion Bank Foundation.
+Leading organizations by the end of the campaign included:

 Top five nonprofit organizations: Dollars raised